braydentang1/US-to-CAD-Exchange-Rate-Forecasting/excaus_forecast/helpfiles/model_descriptions.md

 - The most optimal $\alpha$ are found using random grid search.
 In the future, I would like to replace this with a true Bayesian model combination.

-- Prediction intervals are estimated using bootstrapping as described [here.](https://otexts.com/fpp2/prediction-intervals.html) Note that these intervals assume directly that the forecast errors are uncorrelated.
+- Prediction intervals are found using quantile regression as proposed by Taylor and Bunn (1999) with modifications as proposed by Svetunkov (2017).

 #### Random Walk with Drift: